Tens of millions face poverty unless cities plan for disasters: World Bank

 Experts say securing new urban infrastructure against increasing climate risks will come with a price tag of roughly $1 trillion a year worldwide, according to the Bank.

-Failure to make these investments could cost cities $314 billion a year by (which date) from $250 billion per year today, the Bank said.
+Failure to make these investments could cost cities $314 billion a year from $250 billion per year today, the Bank said.

 To help pay the bill, additional private investment will be needed to beef up funds available publicly, the Bank said.